ucb-rit/savio-training-parallel-2020/parallel.md

 [user@n0002 BRC]$ parallel --jobs 4 -a task.lst "echo `hostname` "copy input to output "; cp $1 $2" {} output/{/.}.out
 ```
 - Whereas
-   	- --jobs/-j: The number of commands to run concurrently per node
+   	- --jobs/-j: The number of tasks to run concurrently per node
-	- -j 0: launch as many tasks as core# permits.
-	- -a: a text file used as the task list.
+	- -a: text file as a task list
 	- {}: 1st parameter taking one line from task.lst per task
 	- {/.} remove file path and extension
 	- output/{/.}.out: 2nd parameter with a new path and file extension

-Oftentimes, commands need more than one line of code.
-In that case, a script is used as the core unit.
+- Oftentimes, commands need more than one line of code.
+- A script is used as the core unit (bash, python, R, MatLab code...)

 ```
 [user@n0002 BRC]$ cat hostname.sh